inpsyde/modularity/docs/Modules.md

 #### Types and subtypes

-The `@instanceof<T>` syntax also work with class names, targeting the given class or any of its sub types.
+The `@instanceof<T>` syntax also works with class names, targeting the given class or any of its subtypes.

 For example, assuming the following objects: